 Jennifer Heppner, Penn State University, awarded best undergraduate student poster: Effects of maternal stress on performance behavior of lizard offspring

 Kristen Sprayberry, Penn State University, awarded best oral presentation: Evolutionary and recent history of stress interact to affect cell-mediated immunity in a lizard

 We have a short survey that will take less than 5 minutes of your time, which will help us to improve the format and accessibility of future TREEs.

 The annual Three Rivers Evolutionary Event (TREE) aims to bring together researchers from the areas surrounding Pittsburgh, PA in the common interest of discussing evolution.

 TREE is intended to promote the study of evolution in the broadest sense, including observational and experimental studies under natural and controlled conditions.
-The research of attending members is expected to span viruses, microbes, plants, invertebrates and vertebrates, and include anthropology, epidemiology, developmental biology, ecology, zoology, theoretical, applied, urban ecology, paleontology, and many other specialized research areas.
+The research of attending members is expected to span viruses, microbes, plants, invertebrates and vertebrates, and include anthropology, epidemiology, developmental biology, ecology, zoology, theory, applied sciences, urban ecology, paleontology, and many other specialized research areas.

 Individuals from all backgrounds are welcome, and early-career researchers are encouraged to present.

 TREE 2017 featured an amazing keynote lecture by Dr. Cynthia Beall of Case Western Reserve University!